Skrillex: 2024–present: Ninth Grammy Award and collaborations

 In February 2024, Skrillex won his ninth Grammy Award for the collaborative single "Rumble".
 In March 2024, Moore, Ahadadream and Priya Ragu released the track "Taka" (stylized as TAKA), which fuses gqom, UK funky, and R&B elements within a South Asian-influenced framework.
 The song was initially developed during the pandemic.
 "Taka" drew inspiration from South Asian heritage and portrayed a vivid celebration of South Asian culture.
 In May 2024, Skrillex, Taichu and Hamdi collaborated on the single "Push".

 On April 1, 2025, Skrillex released an album mix titled "FUS" to email subscribers through a Dropbox link.
 Later the same day the album was released to streaming services as Fuck U Skrillex You Think Ur Andy Warhol but Ur Not!! <3.
 Following the release of the album, tickets for his May show at Red Rocks were sold out within minutes, leading him to address the problem of ticket scalping on the social media platform X.

+On January 30, 2026, Skrillex collaborated with artists Dylan Brady and Xaviersobased on the song "Party At My Place", the bonus track to the latter's debut album Xavier.

 Influences

-Moore has cited Marilyn Manson, Nine Inch Nails, and the Doors as early influences.
+Moore has cited Marilyn Manson, Nine Inch Nails, and the Doors as early influences for his music.
 Moore stated in an online interview that he is a longtime fan of Warp, a label whose roster includes notable electronic artists such as Aphex Twin and Squarepusher.
 In an interview for Daft Punk Unchained, a 2015 documentary about the French electronic music duo Daft Punk, Moore said he was first exposed to electronic dance music after attending the duo's highly praised 2006 Coachella set.

 Personal life

 Moore dated English singer-songwriter Ellie Goulding throughout 2012.

 In a 2015 interview, Moore stated that although his parents practiced Scientology, he does not.
 He explained that music consumes most of the time he could theoretically devote to religion.

 In a series of tweets in January 2023, Skrillex shared his struggles with mental health, revealing the reason behind the cancellation of his appearances at Movement Detroit and Tampa's Sunset Music Festival: "[I have] had the toughest year of my life in 2022, as did so many others.
 I literally found myself with no drive and purpose for the first time in my life."
-He noted that his mother's death in 2015 saw him turn to alcohol: "I drank the pain away and kept going"; "2022 was sort of my tipping point."
+He noted that his mother's death in 2015 made him turn to alcohol: "I drank the pain away and kept going"; "2022 was sort of my tipping point."